Students have a lot of questions about Federal Work Study. Below, we have a few of the frequently asked questions.

 Are all jobs on campus?

-No, students can only work one FWS job.
+No, students can only work one Work Study job.

-Can I work an OPS job and a FWS job?
+Can I work an OPS job and a Work Study job?

-Yes, only if it is NOT the same job and the combined hours cannot exceed 39 hours in one work week (Friday - Thursday).
+Yes, but the combined hours cannot exceed 39 hours in one work week (Friday - Thursday).

 How many hours can I work?

 Work hours are arranged between you and your employer.
 Usually it takes 10 - 12 hours a week to earn your award amount for a semester.
-YOU SHOULD NOT WORK OVER YOUR AWARD AMOUNT, WHICH IS YOUR FWS EARNINGS LIMIT.
-Work hours CANNOT interfere with your class hours.
+You should not work over 20 hours per week and you cannot work over your award amount, which is your work study earnings limit.

-How will I receive a check and what are the FWS hourly salaries?
+How will I receive a check and what are the Work Study hourly salaries?

 You will receive a biweekly paycheck by Direct Deposit into your checking account.
-The salary range for FWS positions is generally $8.10 - $10.50 per hour; each job falls within a certain salary range.
+The salary range for Work Study positions is generally $8.46 - $10.50 per hour; each job falls within a certain salary range.
 You and your employer should agree on an hourly rate depending on your skills and job responsibilities.
 Higher rates will be considered for jobs requiring advanced degrees and/or skills.
-On Campus - Your employer will show you how to set-up your direct deposit of your paycheck and submit your biweekly work hours in the FSU Omni payroll system to get paid.
+On Campus - Your employer will show you how to set-up your direct deposit of your paycheck and submit your biweekly work hours in the FSU OMNI payroll system to get paid.
 Community Service - You will need to set up direct deposit with the Federal Work Study office.

 How much will I earn on each paycheck?

-Should I show FWS earnings on my Financial Aid Application for the following year?
+Should I show Work Study earnings on my Financial Aid Application for the following year?

 No. If you have trouble locating a job after reviewing the online job listing, contact the Office of Financial Aid and we will assist you in finding an open position.

-If there is a department with a FWS position that will hire me, but I don't have FWS.
+If there is a department with a Work Study position that will hire me, but I don't have Work Study.
 What can I do?

-Are there weekend and evening jobs with the FWS?
+Are there weekend and evening jobs with the Work Study?

 Yes.
 Check the job listing or contact the Federal Work Study office for more information.

-Do I need to apply for FWS every year in order to receive it?
+Do I need to apply for Work Study every year in order to receive it?

 Yes, you must apply for Financial Aid every year by completing the FAFSA - apply as soon as the application becomes available (October 1).

-Can you use FWS money to pay tuition?
+Can you use Work Study money to pay tuition?

 No. Funds are not awarded in advance.
 You must work to earn the award and you won't receive your first paycheck until after the deadline for paying tuition.

-I did not earn all of my Fall FWS award.
+I did not earn all of my Fall Work Study award.
 Can I transfer the remainder to Spring?